The AI Efficiency Trap—How To Make AI Work For Your Marketing

 As a cautious advocate of AI innovation, I am genuinely encouraged by this.
 People are seeing AI for what it is–innovation to help, not replace humans.

-The rapid increase of AI tools for SMEs and the oversaturation of choice creates a further issue, reliance.
+The rapid increase of AI tools for SMEs and the oversaturation of choice creates a further issue, over-reliance.
 Hubspot’s 2025 State of AI Report shows 66% of marketers use AI tools daily, for all aspects of their work.
 While seemingly a helpful tool to aid efficient work, over-reliance often leads to poorer quality of work overall, as critical oversight drops.

 The Hidden Cost of AI—Refinements, Reliance, and Trust

 The problem with over-reliance doesn’t stop at the tool we choose; it also follows with how we use our chosen AI tools.
 As we all know from using ChatGPT, it often takes multiple questions (or prompts) to nail down the exact information or strategy we want.
 What seems to be a time-saving exercise has, in fact, consumed more time through repetitive refinements than simply completing the work ourselves.
-For pressured marketers this prompting loop is not just frustrating, it is eroding the efficiencies AI promised in the first place.
+For pressured marketers this prompting-loop is not just frustrating, it is eroding the efficiencies AI promised in the first place.

 Even when the output is good, there are so many questions around ethical use and how to use AI technology.
+Is a personal video better than an avatar for example?
 I believe transparency is important, and I consider declaring the use of AI in generated content an essential part of publishing.
-But is that effective?
-As per Reimann and Schilke findings in 2025 the answer is no. In fact, AI disclosure in content has a direct link to a loss in trust, despite this transparency being seen as ethical (M Reimann, O Schilke, 2025).
-So what do you, as a marketer do?
-Keep quiet and risk integrity, or disclose and risk trust?

 The Real Value of AI—With Human Oversight

+So we agree.
 AI can be an effective tool that propels marketing output and results in higher levels of brand awareness, lead generation, nurturing and opportunity deliverables to sales teams.
 Those businesses that overcome operational and adoption challenges to embrace AI as a further efficiency tool that is human led will thrive, while those that do not will flounder.

 A New Way of Thinking—Build Your Use Case First